-Cash bonuses are intended to provide incentives to drive company-wide performance.
-Each of our named executive officers is eligible to receive an annual cash bonus.
-The determination of the amount of annual bonuses paid to our named executive officers generally reflects a number of considerations by the compensation committee acting in their discretion, including, among other things, the performance of the Company and a subjective evaluation of the individual contribution and performance of each named executive officer.
-Bonus determinations are not formulaic and no particular weight is assigned to any of the factors considered by the compensation committee.
+Cash bonuses are intended to provide incentives to drive Company-wide performance.
+Each of our named executive officers is eligible to receive an annual cash bonus, none of which are guaranteed.
+The determination of the amount of annual bonuses paid to our named executive officers generally reflects a number of considerations by the compensation committee acting in its judgment, including, among other things, the performance of the Company and its evaluation of the individual contribution and performance of each named executive officer.
+In exercising its judgment, the compensation committee performs a holistic review, taking into account competitive market dynamics as well as the macro-economic environment.